 There were occasions when it was in the Abbey’s interest to comply with the state’s conservatism.
 The most extreme example of this is the decisions that were made during the Abbey directors’ campaign for a new theatre building.
 Yeats and his fellow directors foresaw the opportunity to amalgamate the Abbey Theatre with other Dublin theatres, including the Gate, under the auspices of a single National Theatre.
 This would reduce competition, provide the Abbey with a new building (which was desperately needed), and ensure the future of the Irish National Theatre Society.
 During the secret negotiations, the directors lost the leverage that they had enjoyed through the public controversies that allowed them to use the power of the press to effectively bully the government into submission.
-When the government director Richard Hayes (formerly the Censor of Films, appointed to the Abbey’s board in 1934) objected to a new play by Cormac O’Daly, The Silver Jubilee, because he believed its plot was morally offensive, the directors returned the script to O’Daly, recommending censorial changes.
+When the government-appointed director Richard Hayes (formerly the Censor of Films, appointed to the Abbey’s board in 1934) objected to a new play by Cormac O’Daly, The Silver Jubilee, because he believed its plot was morally offensive, the directors returned the script to O’Daly, recommending censorial changes.
 In rehearsal, the script was subjected to further censorship, as the same members of the company who had objected to aspects of the Plough now opposed O’Daly’s representation of the Catholic clergy.
 As the plans for reconstruction gained momentum, another play by Carroll, The White Steed, was declined for production because, as Holloway recorded, ‘the Abbey Directors voted it too anti-clerical’.
 Yeats also withheld his play, The Herne’s Egg, in order to avoid endangering the theatre’s relationship to the state.
 Frank O’Connor, who was then serving on the board of directors, recalls in his autobiography My Father’s Son a conversation with Yeats during which O’Connor asked, ‘Hasn’t it occurred to you that we have created vested interests?’
 Yeats replied, ‘bitterly, “Did you think I wasn’t aware of it?”’

 The aesthetic principles of education and representation that Yeats and Gregory set out at the founding of the Abbey Theatre enabled the directorate to cultivate a relationship with the state that ensured the theatre’s place as the Irish National Theatre.
 Yet, this was a relationship that demanded compromises on both sides.
-Even so, at least during Yeats’s lifetime, the Abbey directors were able to resist the complete of the theatre, and any compromises to artistic freedom were made willingly in order to ensure the continued alliance of the theatre and the state.
+Even so, at least during Yeats’s lifetime, the Abbey directors were able to resist the complete ideological co-option of the theatre, and any compromises to artistic freedom were made willingly in order to ensure the continued alliance of the theatre and the state.